How do I set up my account online after I've been enrolled in OregonSaves?

 How are contributions made to my account?

-Every pay period, your employer will deduct your contribution from your paycheck and remit it to your account.
-At a later date you will also be able to make contributions yourself through your bank account or by check.
+If you contribute through your employer, every pay period, your employer will deduct your contribution from your paycheck and remit it to your account.
+You can also make contributions yourself through your bank account or by check.

 How will I know if I am nearing the annual IRA contribution limit?